ArthurLobopro/arthurlobopro/README.md

 # Hi there, I'm Arthur Lobo 👋

-## About me

-I am front end developer that know somethings of backend, I like to use electron to make desktop aplications.
-My favorite thing is learn new things and upgrade my old creations trying to make the better version in each step.
+I am a junior front end developer and know a little about backend.
+I am searching for a job or internship to aquire experience in real projecs.
+If you like my profile and like me, just send a message in my social media.

 ## My stack